Thursday, November 10, 2022 11:00am, EST

 • No, these are optional programs that students can elect to apply to if that have an interest in a particular area/population/topic that is addressed by one of the Certificate programs.

-• ChAP focuses on many topics related to children, youth, and their families, across multiple settings.
-Topics range from child maltreatment to mental health to gender and sexual diversity (and many more!).
-Students might work in various settings such as schools, hospitals/health care, juvenile justice, child welfare, local agencies, and many more.
+• The field of child wellbeing and youth is broad!
+Within this broad field, students select a development stage and a particular practice area in which to ground their training .
+Topics students ChAP might encounter in CHAP range from child maltreatment to mental health to gender and sexual diversity to youth advocacy (and many more!).
+Students work in various settings such as schools, hospitals/health care, juvenile justice, child welfare, mental health agencies, advocacy organizations, or policy bodies focused on serving children and youth.

 • Students can apply to two Certificate programs, which means completing two separate applications.
 But students can only enroll in ONE Certificate.
-Because each Certificate has its own Field and curriculum requirements, it is not possible to do more than one Certificate.
+Because each Certificate has its own practicum learning and curriculum requirements, it is not possible to do more than one Certificate.

 • MSW students in Traditional or Blended program (regular or Adv.
 Standing) 2, 3 or 4 year programs; Dual Degree students should contact ChAP for compatibility.